 - Property or manufacturing businesses are good examples.

 The starting point for an asset valuation is the assets that are stated in the accounts

 - This is known as the Net Book Value (NBV) of the business.

 You then refine the NBV figures for the major items, to reflect economic reality

-- debts to the business that are clearly not going to be paid (bad debts);
+- business debts that are clearly not going to be paid (bad debts)

 Consider the future status of the business